cam634/Tech-Project-InGen/Documentation/test-plan-document.md

 7/29/2022: We present our project.

-User Stories:

---------Sign in--------

-As a user I want to be able to be able create an employee
-    Unit Test
-        enter username , password, role, fname, and lname to the data base. insertEmployee()
-    Service Test
-        Only want unique entries in the database
-            method: checkUsername()
+#Test Cases

+## Sign in Test Suite
-As a user I want to be able to update a employee if i make a mistake
+As a user I want to be able to sign in to our website.
     Unit test
-        Update any fields if their is a mistake made
+        When given a password and username return the user -- Completed by Cameron
-            method: updateEmployee()
+            method: loginEmployee()
     Service Tetst
         N/A

-As a user I want to be able to delete a user if we do not  need them in the data base
+As a admin I want to be able to get all employee
     Unit test
-        Delete a user completely if they leave the company
+       return a list of all employees --Completed by Cameron Hauser
+            Method: getAllEmployees()
     Service Test
         N/A

---------Employee--------
+## Request Test Suite
 As a Employee I want to be able to be able to create a reimbursment request(Will be in pending table)
-    Unit Test
+    Unit Test -- Completed By Che
-        Create reimbursment request with all fields
+        Create reimbursment request with all fields -- Completed By Nirlouse
             Method: CreateReimbursmentRequest()
-    Service Test
+    Service Test -- Completed by Che
-        Employees must only be able to request up to $1000 on the request Method:requestUnderThousand()
+        Employees must only be able to request up to $1000 on the request -- Completed by Che Method:checkValue() -- Completed by Che
-        Employees must provide a reason for the reimbursement request no longer than 500 characters
+        Employees must provide a reason for the reimbursement request no longer than 500 characters -- Completed by Che
-            Method: requestUnderCharLimit()
+            Method: checkRequestReasonLength() -- Completed by Che

-As an Employee I want to be able to see if my request is pending, accepted or denied
+As an Employee I want to be able to see my previous request
-    Unit Test
+    Unit Test -- Completed by Che
-       View all pending request
+       View all request -- Completed by Nirlouse
-            Method: viewPendingRequest()
+            Method: getAllRequests()
-        View all Aceepted or rejected request
+        View all request by Id -- Completed by Che
             Method: viewDecidedRequest()
+As a manager I want to be able to update request with my deciosn
+    Unit Test -- Completed by Che
+        Update request -- completed by Nirlouse
+            Method:checkReviewReasonLength();
-    Service Test
+        Service Test -- Completed by Che
-        Employees must only see their own reimbursement requests
-        Method: getRequestbyPerson()
+            Managers must provide a reason no longer then 500 charcters when updating a request
+                Method: checkRequestReasonLength() -- Completed by Che